 Also, a common sense tip that is too often overlooked by truckers is to slow down significantly before a curve.
 Remember, you always want to be pulling your trailer.
 If you feel yourself being pushed through a curve by your trailer, you’re setting yourself up for disaster.
 Adhering to these and other rules of safe driving can greatly improve your time as a trucker.

-The Tenney Group offers transportation business broker services including business valuations as well as professional assistance with buying and selling trucking, busing, ambulance and limousine businesses.
-Visit the Tenney Group’s website to read helpful tips for transportation business owners.
+Reputable brokers will offer transportation business broker services including business valuations as well as professional assistance with buying and selling trucking, busing, ambulance and limousine businesses.